St. George Middle Eastern Festival

 - Children’s Games Area

-Join us for our 25th Anniversary of the St George Middle Eastern Festival.
+Join us for our 26th Anniversary of the St George Middle Eastern Festival.
 We are excited to welcome the greater Indianapolis community to join us for a weekend of sharing our heritage, food and faith.
 This will be your chance to enjoy many delicacies of Middle Eastern culture, hear live music, join in the dancing, bid on wonderful finds in the silent auction and shop at our Emporium as well as shop with a variety of vendors, take tours of the church and learn more about Orthodox Christianity.
 There is something for everyone, including a Children’s Game Area with inflatable amusements and more.